 Damien Flood’s paintings stem from an interest in early writings on philosophy, theology, alchemy and the natural sciences.
 He uses these as starting points to explore the mutability of reality and language.
 The paintings he creates balance somewhere between landscape and figuration.
 They are psychological portraits and maps to different worlds.
 Flood is interested in creating a duality in his imagery, exploring how one image can contain multiple meanings and readings.
+Most recently Flood has begun making cermic works in the form of figures and vases.
+They expand on his interest in how we see and read the world, sometimes in a more direct and humourous way.

 A primary concern in Flood’s paintings is how we see and read the world around us.
 Using a gestural and intuitive line, he creates images that relay his experience of the places he visits and the people he meets.
 The influences in Flood’s paintings are wide, ranging from collecting oral histories of small coastal towns to research trips to deserts in Dubai and Sharjah.
 During these periods of research he leaves himself open to the experiences that present themselves, allowing one meeting to lead to another.